tobyshooters/entitled-opinions/README.md

 ## How to replicate

-Download the Entitled Opinions podcast RSS feed [here](https://web.stanford.edu/dept/fren-ital/opinions/podcast/opinions.xml) and save it as `opinions.xml`.
-I used https://getrssfeed.com/ with the Spotify link.
+Download the Entitled Opinions podcast RSS feed [here](https://entitled-opinions.com/feed/podcast) and save it as `opinions.xml`.

 `1_parse_xml.py` will extract the key information from the XML using the Python built-in `html.minidom` and save it as `opinions.json`.